Join the Newsletter to Keep Reading

 There is a specific paragraph in IAS 16 which states that land and buildings are separable assets.
 As such, entities account for them separately even if entities acquire them together.
 Buildings generally have a limited useful life and therefore depreciated.
 Land on the other hand, generally has unlimited useful life and therefore is not depreciated.
 However, in some cases, the land itself may have a limited useful life.
 Entities will need to exercise judgments to determine the useful of land.

 #6: How do we depreciate property, plant and equipment?

-The depreciable amount takes into consideration the residual value (i.e., residual value is deducted in arriving at the depreciable amount).
+The depreciable amount takes into consideration the residual value.
+This means, entities deduct the residual value in arriving at the depreciable amount.
 Residual value reflects the estimated amount that an entity could obtain from disposal of the asset.
 The residual value may increase to an amount equal or greater than the asset’s carrying amount.
 In such a situation, the asset’s depreciation charge is zero, until and unless the residual value is below the asset’s carrying amount.